Steps for turning your HTTP server into HTTPS for self-hosted Cameyo servers.

 - Launch notepad as elevated (you can create a shortcut to notepad.exe + right-click + run as admin).

-- Open C:\RapPrereqs\Tomcat\conf\server.xml configuration file, uncomment the line that looks as following, and add the following connector:
+- Open C:\RapPrereqs\Tomcat\conf\server.xml configuration file, uncomment the line that looks as following, and add the following configuration line (replace keystorePass="..." with your certificate's password, or leave it empty if none):

-- Once you have done that, restart Tomcat and connect to https://your_server to see if it works (you'll get a certificate alert, that's fine).
+- Restart Tomcat and connect to https://[server-ip] to see if it works (you'll get a certificate alert, that's fine).

-- You'll then need to access this server using a host name that's authorized by the certificate (something.mydomain.com).
+- You'll then need to access this server using the FQDN name specified by the certificate (something.mydomain.com).
 You can either do it by obtaining a domain name, but I think also by modifying c:\windows\system32\drivers\etc\hosts file (on the test computer, not the server itself), and add an alias something.mydomain.com

 - Open firewall port 443.

-- In Cameyo's server page, fill in 443 in the relevant fields:
+- In Cameyo's server page, fill 443 in the external https field:

 Converting certificate to .pfx